-Class notes will now be posted in reverse order.
+Class notes are posted in reverse order.
 NEWEST on top:

 Past Classroom notes: Bell work 3-7 In spiral write the current (today) location of the following.
 If you do not know from the movie where these “things” are then you will need to use the Blue SS textbook and look it up: Declaration of Independence- Building Independence Hall- city Books and documents important to Americas history- building Liberty bell – city